gilbarbara/react-inlinesvg/README.md

 Get the SVG HTMLElement.

 **loader** {node}
 A component to be shown while the SVG is loading.
+If you set

 **onError** {function}
 A callback to be invoked if loading the SVG fails.